smhanov/zwibserve/README.md

 There are two options for data storage.
 #### Sqlite (default)
 The data is stored in an SQLITE database in /var/lib/zwibbler/zwibbler.db.
 The collaboration server is designed to store data only while a session is active.
 Long term storage should use [ctx.save()](https://zwibbler.com/docs/#save) and store the data using other means.
-Sessions that have not been accessed in 24 hours are purged.
+Sessions never expire by default, but you can [add expiration](#document-lifetime) by editing the zwibbler.conf file.

 #### Redis